 Children’s memories are strengthened by recurring experiences and daily, weekly and yearly events in kindergarten (such as festivals and celebrations) are remembered and often eagerly anticipated a second time around.
 Repetition also helps to support good habits.

 In kindergarten, children are encouraged to appreciate the natural world in order to help them value its gifts and understand its processes as well as the patterns of the seasons.
 The beauty of nature, plants, insects and animals is brought to the children with awe and wonder.
 Children are encouraged to look after the kindergarten equipment, sanding and oiling wooden toys, mending things that break or washing cloths and doll’s clothes.

-Steiner education sees artistic activity and the development of the imagination as integral to learning.
+Waldorf education sees artistic activity and the development of the imagination as integral to learning.
 As with play, drawing and painting activities are facilitated, but not directed by the teachers and the children are left to express themselves freely.
 Certain types of drawings are typical of specific stages in a child’s development and the children’s artwork therefore provides the teachers with valuable insights into each child’s physical and inner progression.